Occupational Health Program for Animal Handlers

 8. MEDICAL EVALUATION AND PREVENTATIVE MEDICINE

 Medical evaluation and preventive medicine strategies for personnel is provided through contracted services with an occupational medicine provider.
-Any employees handling warm blooded animals will be required to complete an MBL Health Assessment form.
-Based on responses, the employee may need a medical evaluation which will include allergen screening and tetanus vaccinations through the MBL’s contract provider or as provided with evidence through their own health care provider.
+Any employees handling vertebrates will be required to complete an MBL Health Assessment form.
+Based on responses, the employee may need a medical evaluation which may include allergen screening and tetanus vaccinations through the MBL’s contract provider or as provided with evidence through their own health care provider.
 Tetanus vaccination is among the immunization requirements for all individuals handling live animals.
 Medical clearance records are kept on file by Human Resources.
 All medical records are confidential.

-For non-employees (course participants, visiting researchers or undergraduates) that handle warm blooded animals, completion of a medical evaluation waiver form will be required.
+For non-employees (course participants, visiting researchers or undergraduates) that handle vertebrates, completion of a medical evaluation waiver form will be required by the Responsible Researcher.
 Medical evaluation should be completed at individual’s home institution.

 All laboratory personnel who have been or believe they may have been exposed to a hazardous chemical have the right to receive an employer provided medical examination.
 This examination is at no cost to the employee or student.